Licensing of plants and animals

 The keeping of some wildlife including reptiles is an offence in the ACT unless a licence is held under the Nature Conservation Act 2014 authorising the activity.
 The application process considers the suitability of the applicant, relevant regulations and policies for the keeping of non-exempt species under legislation.

-All licensed native animal keepers are required to maintain a record book and lodge it prior to renewal or at the end of the licence period.
-The record sheets may also be requested by a Conservation Officer as per licence conditions.
-This document provides a fast and easy form to download however record books are available upon request.
+All licensed native animal keepers are required to maintain an ACT Record Book worksheet and lodge it prior to renewal or at the end of the licence period.

 Under the Nature Conservation Act 2014 it is an offence to undertake various activities including taking native plants, damaging native trees, taking fallen native timber, selling native plants and importing/exporting native plants.